claus-e-andersen/clanElectrons/README.md

   - L = the ell paramerer in ICRU-90 equation 4.28.

 The mass electronic stopping powers are given in units of MeV per g/cm2 (i.e. approximately in MeV/cm since water has a density close to 1 g/cm3).
-See the function demo.Sternheimer.water() for further details.
+See the functions demo.water() and demo.water.table() for further details.

 Note that the density-effect correction (delta) for an insulator will be zero below a certain threshold.